 The fountain sign is sonographic sign described in acute idiopathic scrotal edema (AISE).

-Fournier gangrene is typically seen in diabetic men aged 50-70 years but rarely in women.
-Other than age, predispo...
+Fournier gangrene is typically seen in diabetic men aged 50-70 years, rarely in women.
+Other predisposing factors in...

 Fraley syndrome is the eponymous term for a dilated calyx (hydrocalyx) due to compression of a calyceal infundibulum from an adjacent artery or vein.
 It is rare, but it occurs more often in an upper pole calyx.
 The hydrocalyx may be painful.